 - If you are on post-completion OPT/Academic Training, send a copy of your EAD card (front and back) or DS-2019, and an offer letter from your current job.

 - If your family and/or friends would like to know more about applying for the B1/B2 visitor visa, refer them to the Department of State’s website about Visitor Visas.
-International Student and Scholar Services is unable to advise on Visitor Visas.
+The Office of International Engagement is unable to advise on Visitor Visas.

 - If you have additional questions, please email firstname.lastname@example.org.